nikitavoloboev/data/meta/Reference.md

 ## Years
 I often add a year in brackets to some articles or talks like `(2017)` which stands for the year in which that article or talk was given in.

+## Actions
+I will sometimes leave off `TODO: ` statements throughout the wiki.
+This won't happen often but this is to remind myself to do something about a particular thing.
+You can ignore them.